rydmike/flex_color_scheme/README.md

 The result is a sample app that uses the built-in "Oh Mandy red" color scheme as its theme.
 Has a light/dark/system theme mode switch, includes a theme colors presentation widget and Material UI widget samples.
-With them you can see the active theme's colors, and the created theme's impact on common Material UI widgets.
+With them, you can see the active theme's colors, and the created theme's impact on common Material UI widgets.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="180"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1bl.png?raw=true" alt="ColorScheme example 1 lightb" width="180"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1cl.png?raw=true" alt="ColorScheme example 1 dark" width="180"/>

 Example app 1, shows the simplest use-case of FlexColorScheme and barely scratches the surface of what it can do.
 To get the full details in a step by step progression, go through the tutorial.
-It uses examples 1 through 5 to introduce more features in a step by step complexity progression.
+It uses examples 1 through 5 to introduce more features with increased complexity.

 > **Building the examples**
 >